nadrojisk/PythonIDS/project2.md

 ### 5. Responder

-Out of all the other attacks Responder is by far the most complicated and the one of the ones with the most background knowledge.
+Out of all the other attacks Responder^[29]^ is by far the most complicated and the one of the ones with the most background knowledge.
 The other being the metasploit exploit.
 Responder uses an LLMNR and NBT-NS spoofing to poison a network.
 It is important to understand what a LLMNR and NBT-NS server broadcasts in order to understand how this kind of attack works.